Utah's Premier Company for Complete Wastewater Treatment Systems

 Salt Lake County, UT

 Lambs Canyon is located in Salt Lake County’s watershed protection zone.
-The snow melt and runoff from this area feeds directly into the water supply for the Salt Lake Valley.
-This area is so protected that dogs and open-water swimming are banned.
-Up until 2025, all septic systems were banned as well.Through years of documenting how well alternative septic systems work, we were able to work with Salt Lake County to get alternative septic systems approved in this watershed protection zones.
+This area is so protected that dogs and open-water swimming are banned, as the snow melt and runoff from this area feeds directly into the water supply for the Salt Lake Valley.
+Up until 2025, all septic systems were banned, but through years of documented alternative septic system success, we were able to work with Salt Lake County to get such systems approved in this protected zone.

 Black Cliffs Equipment